stochnet/stochnet.github.io/d2r/poison-nova-necromancer.md

 - Gloves: [Trang-Oul's Claws](https://diablo.fandom.com/wiki/Trang-Oul%27s_Claws) for +20% faster cast rate, +25% poison damage, +2 Curse skills, and +30% cold resistance.
 With the set belt and shield, it provides an additional 30% mana regeneration.

 - Belt: [Trang-Oul's Girth](https://diablo.fandom.com/wiki/Trang-Oul%27s_Girth) for its +66 To Life, +50 Mana, Cannot Be Frozen.
-While these are not impressive, this belt is the only worthy one (the helm and armor cannot be better than the ones listed here) in the Trang-Oul's Avatar set that can make up three items for Trang-Oul's Wing to have an additional -25% enemy poison resistance on the shield.
+While these are not impressive, this belt is the only worthy one (the set helm and armor cannot be better than the ones listed here) in the Trang-Oul's Avatar set that can make up three items for Trang-Oul's Wing to have an additional -25% enemy poison resistance on the shield.
 The gloves also gets an additional +40% cold resistance.

-- Armor: Magic Plate based with [Enigma](https://diablo.fandom.com/wiki/Enigma_Rune_Word) runeword for +1 Teleport, +2 All Skills, +45% Faster Run/Walk, +(character level * 0.75) Strength.
+- Armor: Magic Plate base with [Enigma](https://diablo.fandom.com/wiki/Enigma_Rune_Word) runeword for +1 Teleport, +2 All Skills, +45% Faster Run/Walk, +(character level * 0.75) Strength.
 Increase Maximum Life 5%.
 Physical Damage Received Reduced By 8%, +14 Life After Each Kill, and +(character level) magic find are also useful attributes.

 - First Ring: Rare ring with +10% faster cast rate, life, mana and resistances (especially lightning and poison).